SterlingPeet/cookiecutter-cfs-app/{{cookiecutter.app_slug}}/README.md

 Please follow the install guide for F´ found here: [INSTALL.md](../docs/INSTALL.md).

-## Building and Running the {{cookiecutter.deployment_display_name}} Application
+## Building and Running the {{cookiecutter.app_display_name}} Application

-In order to build the {{cookiecutter.deployment_display_name}} application, or any other F´ application, we first need to generate a build directory.
+In order to build the {{cookiecutter.app_display_name}} application, or any other F´ application, we first need to generate a build directory.
 F´ uses CMake under the hood, which requires a directory to work in.
 To generate a build directory, we will use the `fprime-util` (a wrapper for CMake to streamline standard
 F´ processes).
 This can be done with the following commands: